SchemaSmith Documentation

 Context & Navigation

-show-context MCP: forge_show_context
+show-context MCP: schemasmith_show_context

-Show current product, template, and table selection.
+Show the currently active product, template, and table selection.

 Parameters: None.